haoxins/haoxins.github.io/archived/2021-data-engine.md

 # Whether or not the live state matches the target state.
 # Is the deployed application the same as Git says it should be?
 Sync
 # The process of making an application move to its target state.
-E.g. by applying changes to a Kubernetes cluster.
 Sync operation status
 # Whether or not a sync succeeded.
 Refresh
 # Compare the latest code in Git with the live state.
 Figure out what is different.
 Health
 # The health of the application, is it running correctly?
-Can it serve requests?
 ```

 * Helm